-Instant Pot Mexican Rice
+Our Favorite Instant Pot Mexican Rice

-I love cooking rice in the Instant Pot because it’s easy and hands-off once you get everything in the pot.
-With this Instant Pot Mexican rice recipe, you won’t have to watch a pot on the stove or worry about your pot bubbling over as the rice cooks.
-This Instant Pot Mexican rice is layered with flavor, fluffy, and perfect for serving in burritos or as a side dish.
+I love cooking rice in the Instant Pot because it’s so easy and it’s hands-off once you get everything in the pot.
+I have a stovetop Mexican Rice recipe, but I actually love this Instant Pot version even more because I don’t have to watch a pot on the stove as the rice cooks.

 - Long Grain White Rice: For the best fluffy Mexican rice, be sure to use long grain rice.
 We much prefer this recipe with white rice, but you can also use long grain brown rice.
 The texture won’t be as fluffy if using brown rice.
 The recipe card below includes cook times for both white and brown rice.